onezillion/PIConGPU_bench/README.md

   https://picongpu.readthedocs.io/en/latest/install/profiles/taurus-tud/Slurm_Tutorial.html

-  When using the built-in `tbg` command to execute the simulation, a `.tpl` file and a configure file `.cfg` should be included.
-Example files can be found in `./myLWFA/etc/picongpu/bash/*.tpl` and in `./myLWFA/etc/picongpu/*.cfg`.

-- Input files for the specified benchmark simulations:
+- Necessary input files for the specified benchmark simulations:

-  `picongpu_picinputs_new.tar` md5: `2aac9212a7293f8956472fe3f1e87d90`
+  `picongpu_picinputs_new.tar` MD5 checksum: `2aac9212a7293f8956472fe3f1e87d90`

-  Extract the `./picongpu_picinputs_new.tar` package in this repository on a Linux system.
+  Extract the package `./picongpu_picinputs_new.tar` in this repository on a Linux system.

-  After extracting the input file package `./picongpu_picinputs_new.tar`, you will find the input configuration files for the specified benchmark simulations here:
+  After extraction, the necessary input files for the specified benchmark simulations can be found in the following locations:

+  - Configuration Files:

-  `./myLWFA/etc/picongpu/bench_{x}_h.cfg`, where x is in [1, 2, 4, 8, 128], corresponding to the simulation configurations for 1, 2, 4, 8 and 128 GPUs.
+    `./myLWFA/etc/picongpu/bench_{x}_h.cfg` - Configuration files for the specified benchmark simulations, where x is in [1, 2, 4, 8, 128], corresponding to simulation setups for 1, 2, 4, 8, and 128 GPUs.

-  `./myLWFA/etc/picongpu/bash/*.tpl` for
+  - Execution Scripts:

+    `./myLWFA/etc/picongpu/bash/*.tpl` - Example scripts for executing the simulation with the built-in `tbg` command.

+  - Parameter Files:

+    `./myLWFA/include/picongpu/param/*.param` - Required parameter files for compilation.
+These `*.param` files are automatically used during the compilation process.

+ When executing a simulation using the built-in `tbg` command, both a `.tpl` file and a configuration file `.cfg` must be included.